Swetake/DesktopVideoRecorder.Activities/README.md

     * 2. Put **StopRecording** Activity at the point of finish recording.
     * Note: Basically you have to call StopRecording before workflow terminates .
             Otherwise, recording will be continued until MaxDuration or MaxFileSize.

-    * You can use PauseEncoding and UnpauseEncoding but this activity provides not pausing recording but pausing encoding.
-The duration won't be shortened.

 Activity
 --------
 * RecordDesktopVideoScope Avtivity